mobizt/FirebaseClient/README.md

 The TinyGsm modem should be defined at the same usage scope of `GSMNetwork` and `AsyncClientClass`.

-See [GSMNetwork example](examples/App/NetworkInterfaces/GSMNetwork/GSMNetwork.ino) for using TinyGSMClient with this library.
+See [GSMNetwork example](examples/App/NetworkInterfaces/GSMNetwork/GSMNetwork.ino) for using [TinyGSM](https://github.com/vshymanskyy/TinyGSM) with this library.

 - `GenericNetwork`